Ships hit by U-boats

 History

-Notes on loss
+Notes on event

-In the early morning of 28 Dec, 1941, U-75 attacked the convoy ME-8 and reported two ships with 9000 grt sunk and another damaged.
-This was the last radio message from the U-boat because she was sunk after a hunt of several hours by the escorts of the convoy.
+In the early morning of 28 Dec 1941, U-75 attacked convoy ME-8 and reported two ships with 9000 grt sunk and another damaged.
+This was the last radio message from the U-boat because she was sunk after a hunt of several hours by the escorts of convoy.
 However, only the Volo (Master George Rowland Whitefield MBE) had been torpedoed and sunk about 45 miles northwest of Mersa Matruh, Egypt.
 The master, 20 crew members and three gunners were lost.
 Nine crew members and five gunners were picked up by the British landing craft HMS LCT-11 and landed at Alexandria.

-CrewlistsWe have listing of 24 people who were on this vessel
+On boardWe have details of 24 people who were on board

 If you can help us with any additional information on this vessel then please contact us.